Chittawat/MIPS-Architecture-Modelling/README.md

 Developed a MIPS Architecture based CPU model which received the instruction from file and process the command based on MIPS ISA.
 The model was implemented using C++ with Object Orientated Programming methodology.

 ## Usage
+1. Run the program
+2. Enter the Binary Encoding as listed in the command list
+3. The program print the result of the command according to MIPS Architecture ISA
 ## Command List
 ### R-Instruction